-Flyfishers always look so peaceful, wading into rivers and methodically casting their lines, patiently waiting to hook their next fish.
-But if you’ve caught yourself wondering how it all works, and wanting to give it a try, you’re not alone.
+Fly fishers always look so peaceful, wading into rivers and methodically casting their lines, patiently waiting to hook their next fish.
+Have you caught yourself wondering how it all works and wanting to give it a try?
+You’re not alone.
 Rods, reels, fly lines, flies, waders… tying flies.
 It’s a lot.
 Our best advice to get started?
 Keep it simple: hire a guide.

 What to expect